-There are moments on a California road trip that you file away for future reference, knowing that you’re experiencing a full on, properly California moment.
+There are moments on a California road trip that you file away for future reference, knowing that you’re experiencing a full on, properly Cali moment.

 One of them is definitely watching the sun set over Santa Monica pier.

 With its golden beaches, old-school amusement park and wooden pier (complete with a solar powered ferris wheel), Santa Monica is the perfect base for a trip to LA – after all, why stay in the city when you can be sipping cocktails at the Shutters on the Beach hotel, looking out over golden sand, and watching some of the finest sunsets on the West coast?

 The pier itself is home to a small amusement park with some great old school rollercoasters and a vintage carousel that’s one of the oldest in America.
 There are also restaurants and souvenir stalls, and plenty of stalls to get snacks.

 Where to Eat in Santa Monica

 Santa Monica is packed with restaurants and bars but the one I reckon you simply can’t miss is the Cha-Cha Chicken shack, handily situated just a block in from the ocean, at the corner of Ocean Avenue and Pico.
 It’s shabby and beachy, and serves the most a-ma-zing jerk chicken, coconut rice and iced tea.
 It’s affordable and informal and I promise you, it shouldn’t be missed.

 We arrived in Santa Monica after a 2-hour drive from Santa Barbara.
 We rented a small apartment on Ocean Avenue, on the sea front, just opposite the pier.
 It’s a perfect location – you can hang out on the beach, which offers amazing body boarding and surfing – and easily walk to the pier, with its amusement park, restaurants and stores.

 Cycling to Venice